Fletch (novel): Synopsis

-The novel introduces I. M. Fletcher, a journalist and former Marine camping on a beach watching the drug culture for a story, waiting to find the origin of a dealer's seemingly endless supply of drugs before publishing an exposé.
+The novel introduces I. M. Fletcher, a journalist and former Marine camping undercover on a beach watching the drug culture for a story.
+He wants to find the origin of a dealer's seemingly endless supply of drugs before publishing an exposé.

-A millionaire businessman named Alan Stanwyck approaches Fletch to hire Fletch to murder him; the man tells Fletch that he is dying of bone cancer and wants to avoid a slow, painful death and his life insurance is invalid if he kills himself.
+A millionaire businessman named Alan Stanwyck approaches Fletch and asks the reporter to murder him.
+Stanwyck claims he is dying of bone cancer and wants to avoid a slow, painful death and his life insurance is invalid if he kills himself.
 Fletch accepts $1,000 in cash to listen to the proposition.
-Stanwyck offers him $20,000 for the murder, and Fletch talks him up to $50,000 in an effort to see if the man is serious.
+Believing Fletch is a vagrant and addict, Stanwyck offers him $20,000 to commit the murder.
+Fletch talks him up to $50,000 in an effort to see if the man is serious.
 He appears to be sincere, and Fletch begins investigating the man's story.

 Additional pressure comes from Fletch avoiding the two attorneys chasing him for alimony for each of his ex-wives.

 By interviewing Stanwyck's friends and family under a variety of pretexts, a baffled Fletch discovers Stanwyck seems to be in good health and happily married with no plausible reason to kill himself.
-However, Further investigation uncovers Stanwyck's affair with a high school sweetheart and plan to murder Fletch and steal his identity before flying to South America with millions in cash.
+However, further investigation uncovers Stanwyck's affair with a high school sweetheart and plan to murder Fletch and steal his identity before flying to South America with millions in cash.
 Given their similar physical builds, Stanwyck intends on passing off Fletch's burned corpse as his own by staging a car crash.

 Meanwhile, Fletch deduces the police are trafficking drugs on the beach.
 When the drug supply runs low, police appear and rough up a few vagrants, covertly passing drugs to their dealer amid the commotion.

 The police chief shoots and kills Stanwyck, whom he has mistaken for Fletch.
 Fletch uses the ticket Stanwyck bought in his name and flies to South America with Stanwyck's money.